Tausif001/AI-RESUME-ENHANCER/README.md

       <a href="https://github.com/Tausif001">Tausif Alam</a>
      </small>
   </p>
-  <small align="justify">🚀 A Project Submitted for the partial fulfilment of the degree B.sc CS at
+  <small align="justify">🚀 A Project Submitted for the partial fulfilment of the degree B.tech CS at
-    <a href="https://manuu.edu.in/home/">Kirti College</a> during academic year 2022-23
+    <a href="https://manuu.edu.in/home/">Maulana Azad National Urdu University</a> during academic year 2022-23
   </small>
 </div><br/><br/>